HomeShop OnlineSpecialsShipping/PoliciesContact UsWholesale Info

 This is the new spring, ready to install.
 Turn the adjusting screw in until its head is flush with the trigger housing.
 Use some type of sealant to prevent further movement of this screw.

-"work" as possible to trigger spring #2, I have made this new spring very light.
+In my effort to shift as much "work" as possible to trigger spring #2, I have made this new spring very light.

 no4NewX-MarkPro033.JPG

-under this new triggers weight of pull adjustment screw, but cannot be easily removed or changed.
 Given the type of parts, and the amount of disassembly required, I believe the best solution is to leave this spring in place.
-When the adjustment screw is removed as seen in picture #4, the second trigger spring remains loosely captured within the trigger housing.

 In other words, when this adjustment screw is removed, the second trigger spring is still inside the trigger housing, but it is placing no pressure at all on the trigger.